-To use ring conformation templates during docking click on Ligand Flexibility from the list of Global Options given on the left of the GOLD Setup window, activate the Match template conformations tick box in the Explore ring conformations section of the window.
+To use ring conformation templates during docking click on Ligand Flexibility from the list of Global Options given on the left of the GOLD Setup window, activate the Match template conformations tick box in the top section of the window.

-Information on the composition of the CSD ring conformation library and how ring templates are matched at run time is available (see The CSD Ring Conformation Library and Matching Templates at Run Time).
+Information on the composition of the CSD ring conformation library and how ring templates are matched at run time is available (see Templates at Run Time).